Frequently Asked Questions

 There are two types of heat pumps:

-- Furnace integrated system: An ASHP with an electric furnace or fossil fuel heating system.
+- Ducted systems: An ASHP that is integrated with a furnace.
 These units are installed in homes with forced air systems (ducts) and with existing electric or non-electric heat.

-- Mini-split ductless system: This system has an outdoor condenser, just like any heat pump or central air conditioner, but inside the home it consists of one or more indoor air handling units mounted on interior wall space in key locations throughout the home.
-The mini-split is used in homes that do not have ductwork.
+- Ductless systems: Also known and mini-split systems, these have an outdoor condenser, just like any heat pump or central air conditioner.
+Inside the home, they consist of one or more indoor air handling units mounted on interior wall space in key locations throughout the home.
+The system is used in homes that do not have ductwork.
 Typically, these are homes use electric baseboard, slab, or hydronic (boiler) heating.
 This system enables you to have a central air conditioning system and high efficiency heating without having a forced air, ducted system.

 Does an ASHP need a backup or supplemental heating source?